lrfalcantara/MO-IT101-Group-42/README.md

 ⏱️ Overtime Management
 Computes overtime compensation using a premium rate of 125% of the regular hourly pay.

-🎁 Allowance Distribution
-Converts monthly allowances such as rice subsidy, phone allowance, and clothing allowance into their corresponding weekly amounts.

 📑 Government Deductions
 Automatically calculates required government contributions, including: